NYPL/metronome/CONTRIBUTING.md

     ```
 8. Scroll to the bottom of the page and author a meaningful commit, then hitting the green button that says "Commit changes."
 9. Navigate to the website.
 See your change to the sidebar by doing a hard refresh on the page (`Shift` + `Cmd` + `R` for Macs, `Shift` + `Ctrl` + `R` for Windows and Linux machines).
 Navigate to the link to ensure you have hooked everything up properly.

+## Common Issues
+Below is a list of common gotchas:

+**My file isn't loading properly when I click a link in the sidebar:** This often happens because the sidebar isn't pointing to the correct file, so Docsify doesn't know where to find it.
+Double check where the file is in the Github directory and ensure what you've put into `_sidebar.md` matches that.

 ## Adding References to Figma Frames
 Most documentation files require a reference to the relevant Figma design(s) to be considered complete.
 The following is how you add a Figma embed to your markdown file: